mehtaculous/discover-tv/README.md

 With Hollywood movies on the decline, Television is more popular than ever before.
 However, the underlying issue stems from deciding which shows are worthy of our precious time.

 ## Solution
-DiscoverTV is a platform for discovering a variety of TV shows that are rated only by your friends and acquaintances.
+DiscoverTV is a platform for discovering a wide variety of TV shows that are rated only by your friends and acquaintances.
 Find out what shows your fellow peers are casually watching, binging, and passing on.

 ## Languages, Frameworks & Tools